Value distribution of q-differences of meromorphic functions in several complex variables: -difference analogue of the second main theorem for hyperplanes

-The following result is a general version of the second main theorem for a meromorphic mapping $f$ into a complex projective space intersecting hyperplanes, with the ramification term in terms of the $q$-Casorati determinant.
+The following result is a general version of the second main theorem for a meromorphic mapping $f$ into a complex projective space intersecting hyperplanes, with the ramification term in terms of the $q$-Casorati determinant, but not the Wronskian determinant like in \cite{ru-1}.
 Note that here we do not need a growth condition for $f$.